Skip to content ↓

 • increased participation in competitive sport

-How has the funding been spent for 2021/2022?
+How has the funding been spent for 2023/2024?

 What has been the impact?

-How the funding will be spent for 2022/2023?
+How will the funding be spent for 2023/2024?

-Allocated: £21,500
+Allocated: £21,980

-Offer a broader experience of a range of sports and activities to all pupils by providing transport to off-site venues
+Offer a broader experience of a range of sports and activities to all pupils by providing transport to off-site venues.

 Ensure that there are resources for PE to be taught effectively within school.